Tonywuhk/realai.org/safety/effective-altruism.md

 [.impact](http://dotimpact.im/) is the home of independent effective altruist projects around the world.
 It is an open community with several active teams and has sponsored many [focus](http://dotimpact.im/focusprojects/projects.html) and non-focus projects, including:

 * [Effective Altruism Forum](http://effective-altruism.com/) ([project](http://dotimpact.im/focusprojects/forum.html)) is a community blog built using the LessWrong codebase with a new design.
-  * Note: [Less Wrong](http://lesswrong.com/) is a community blog devoted to refining the art of human rationality.
-It [claims](http://lesswrong.com/about/) that the Effective Altruism movement spun off from its community.
-It has an active [discussion board](http://lesswrong.com/r/discussion/new/) on which some posts are [promoted](http://lesswrong.com/promoted/).
 * [Effective Altruism Hub](https://eahub.org/) ([project](http://dotimpact.im/focusprojects/hub.html)) hosts and points to a range of resources and projects for effective altruists.
 * [Effective Altruism Wiki](http://wiki.effectivealtruismhub.com/index.php?title=Effective_Altruism_Wiki) contains several useful links:
   * [Organizations relevant to EA](http://wiki.effectivealtruismhub.com/index.php?title=Organizations_relevant_to_EA)